-The AIS-EHT1 Micro End Hall Thruster is the first official thruster line in the AIS-ADAMANT Series, and represents the newest and most advanced propulsion development yet at Applied Ion Systems, specifically designed for low-cost smaller Cubesats.
+The AIS-EHT1 Micro End Hall Thruster is the first official thruster line in the AIS-ADAMANT Series, specifically designed for low-cost smaller Cubesats.
 The AIS-EHT1 leverages extreme scaling and modularity to provide the smallest form-factor and lowest cost Hall thruster technology on the market to date.
 With the unique propellant selection of Adamantane, a solid hydrocarbon diamandoid that exhibits direct sublimation at low temperatures, coupled with the AIS-SFDS Sublimation Fuel Delivery System, pressurized feed and complex valving are eliminated from the Hall thruster design.

 The ADAMANT Series aims to tackle scaling for conventional Hall thruster technology down to the smallest levels of nanosats by focusing on a highly unconventional fuel source to eliminate complex valving, metering, and pressurized tanks.
 Unlike Iodine, which is currently one of the top candidates for alternative fuels for EP, Adamantane does not exhibit serious material corrosion issues, and is not nearly as toxic to handle, while having a larger ionization cross-section (easier to ionize).

 The ultra-modular design of the EHT1 allows for direct mounting to the SFDS, and incorporates provisions for the AIS-GDN1 Micro Glow Discharge Hollow Cathode Neutralizer built into the Hall thruster head, creating an unprecedentedly compact and tightly integrated system.
-At an expected power budget of only 10-20W for the thruster, glow-discharge neutralizer, and fuel heater, the EHT1 is low enough power for small Cubesats to leverage.
+At an expected power budget of only 20W for the thruster, glow-discharge neutralizer, and fuel heater, the EHT1 is low enough power for small Cubesats to leverage.
 With the complete assembly including the fuel delivery, fuel management, 3g of fuel capacity for the smallest tank size, and hollow cathode neutralizer, the entire thruster system is only 1/3U in total effective volume.
 The EHT1 can also be run on conventional gas sources like Xenon, and adapted to user systems as needed.
 The EHT1 also lends itself for use as a low-cost test source or traditional end-hall ion source for industrial processes, run with numerous gases.
-Based on current estimates, it is anticipated that the EHT1 should be able to deliver up to 100uN of thrust at less than 20W total system power.

 Due to the modular design of the system, the EHT1 can be easily reconfigured to fit a variety of form factors and constraints based on satellite needs, including larger fuel capacity, higher power operation, and other topologies for simpler integration.
 The EHT1 ultimately opens up Hall thruster technology at a power level, size, and cost not yet realized on the EP market, and is the first Adamantane fueled EP system to be available, providing even the smallest class of Cubesats the opportunity to utilize Hall thruster technology.